AnomalousBit/juniper/README.md

 ## Installation

-for general Ruby usage, run:
+for general Ruby usage, from the console run:
 `gem install juniper`

-then simply include the module where you wish to create a tree:
+then simply include the module at the top of your ruby file where you wish to create a tree:

 `require 'juniper'`

-for use with rails / bundle, add the following line to your Gemfile `gem 'juniper', git: 'https://github.com/AnomalousBit/juniper.git'`
+for use with rails / bundle, add the following line to your Gemfile

+`gem 'juniper', git: 'https://github.com/AnomalousBit/juniper.git'`